 Holdback Credit Equity Projects.
-Effective January 1, 2022, at least 30 percent in year one, 40 percent in year two, and 50 percent in subsequent years of holdback credit proceeds must be used to support transportation electrification for the primary benefit of or primarily serving disadvantaged communities and/or low-income communities and/or rural areas or low-income individuals eligible under California Alternative Rates for Energy (CARE) or Family Electric Rate Assistance Program (FERA) or the definition of low-income in Health and Safety code section 50093 or the definition of low-income established by a POU's governing body.
+Effective January 1, 2025, at least 75 percent of holdback credit proceeds must be used to support transportation electrification for the primary benefit of or primarily serving disadvantaged communities and/or low-income communities and/or rural areas or low-income individuals eligible under California Alternative Rates for Energy (CARE) or Family Electric Rate Assistance Program (FERA) or the definition of low-income in Health and Safety code section 50093 or the definition of low-income established by a POU’s governing body or a community in which at least 75 percent of public school students in the project area are eligible to receive free or reduced-price meals under the National School Lunch Program, or a community located on lands belonging to a state and federally recognizes California Indian tribe.
 These projects may include:

-Electrification and battery swap programs for school or transit buses.

-Electrification of drayage trucks.
+Electrification of drayage trucks as well as other medium-, heavy-duty, or off-road vehicles including school and transit buses.

 Investment in public EV charging infrastructure and EV charging infrastructure in multi-family residences.